 How can I work as an English teacher in Madrid?

-To work as an English teacher in Madrid, you’ll need a university degree, and be from a native English-speaking country.
-Many schools will also require that you have a TEFL certificate of some kind.
+To work as an English teacher in Madrid, you’ll need a university degree and be from a native English-speaking country.
+Many schools will also require you to have a TEFL certificate.

 Does Madrid need English Teachers?

 There is certainly a demand for English teachers in Madrid, the largest city in Spain.
 Some schools will only hire people from the EU or those on a student visa.
 However, people from the USA or Canada may still find opportunities to teach English there.

 Join the Conversation to Teach English in Spain